Trump unveils new tariffs on dozens of countries ahead of tonight's midnight deadline

 The president signed an executive order listing out tariff rates for imports from dozens of countries, including a handful that have cut trade deals with the administration and dozens that haven't reached a deal yet.
 The duties range as high as 41% for Syria and 40% for Laos and Myanmar, while almost no country's imports will face tariffs below 10%.

 The new tariffs apply to imports that are "entered for consumption, or withdrawn from warehouse for consumption," in seven days, the order said.
-Mr. Trump had previously vowed to impose higher tariffs starting just after midnight on Friday, Aug.
-1.
+Mr. Trump had vowed to impose higher tariffs starting just after midnight on Friday, Aug.
+1. A White House official told CBS News the extra seven days were intended to give Customs and Border Protection enough time to implement the new tariff rates.

 "[F]or most economies and most of our trading partners, the cost of doing trade tomorrow will be higher than it is today," Greg Daco, chief economist at management consulting firm EY-Parthenon, said prior to the release of Thursday's list.